 In prayers of adoration or worship, we exalt the greatness of God, and we acknowledge our dependence on Him in all things.
+Examples of this type of prayer are the recitation of the Rosary and Eucharistic Adoration.

+With prayers of petition, we ask for God's help, placng our needs before Him in prayer.
 Through prayers of petition we ask God for things we need—primarily spiritual needs, but physical ones as well.
 Our prayers of petition should always include a statement of our willingness to accept God's Will, whether He directly answers our prayer or not.

 Prayers of intercession – praying for others – is another form of petition, but they are important enough to be considered their own type of prayer.
 As the Catechism of the Catholic Church notes (# 2634), "Intercession is a prayer of petition which leads us to pray as Jesus did."
 In a prayer of intercession, we're not concerned with our needs but with the needs of others.